 For instance, you might see a policy that is “Worldwide excluding USA” which is the most comprehensive international insurance cover for expatriates who won’t need cover for any time spent in the USA.
 Such a policy allows expatriates to be globally mobile, knowing their international coverage follows them wherever they reside.

 What's the difference between in-patient and out-patient policies?

 An in-patient policy covers treatment you receive while you are a patient in hospital or receiving emergency care at a hospital.
-The in-patient portion of your policy covers treatments such as (but not limited to) surgeries and associated fees, hospital room fees, intensive care, organ transplants (some insurers apply limits to this benefit), kidney dialysis, cancer care, emergency dental, reconstructive surgery, specialist consultations and medication, acute chronic conditions, diagnostic imaging and tests, mental health, ambulance and emergency room fees, rehabilitative unit care (which usually has a monetary value or number of days limit applied).
+The in-patient portion of your policy covers treatment such as (but not limited to) surgery and associated fees, hospital room fees, intensive care, organ transplants (some insurers apply limits to this benefit), kidney dialysis, cancer care, emergency dental, reconstructive surgery, specialist consultations and medication, acute chronic conditions, diagnostic imaging and tests, mental health, ambulance and emergency room fees, and rehabilitative unit care (which usually has a monetary value or number of days limit applied).

 In-patient policies that are of good quality will also cover pre and post-hospitalisation care as an out-patient, such as specialist consultations, diagnostic tests, medications and physiotherapy.
 If these are included, limits of between 30 to 180 days cover, and/or a monetary value are usually applied.